Steak salad with crisp romaine, carrots, celery, and juicy orange sections is dressed with a tangy orange honey vinaigrette.

 - Double, triple, or quadruple the recipe depending on how many people you’d like to serve.

-- This salad would also be great with grilled chicken or sauteed shrimp.
+- This salad is also great with grilled chicken or shrimp.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.